ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 ## Combining signals

-These operators combine multiple signals into a single new signal.
+These operators combine values from multiple signals into a unified new signal.

 ### Combining latest values